 The platform does matter because marketing strategy depends on it as well.
 The potential purchases share also depends on the platform and its popularity.
 And it is important, because iOS takes about 27% of the world market, whereas Android takes almost 73%.
 But keep in mind that these statistics are irrelevant for the whole world in general.
 If you look at each region separately, the picture can be completely different.

 To be more precise, just consider the fact that people in the USA, Canada, Australia, Japan, Great Britain, and Scandinavian countries prefer iOS while users from Eastern Europe, some Western European countries, South America, Africa, and most Asian countries tend to choose Android devices.
-It generally means that when you create an app, regional preferences become a matter of high importance.
+So when you create an app, regional preferences become a matter of high importance.
+It generally means that while starting your project with Android, you need to convert android app to ios.
 As the data regarding the App Store, provided by Sensor Tower, the most significant growth is to be expected in Africa, Latin America, and Europe.
-So if you are about to develop an app for iOS, consider these regions for your target areas.
+So if you are about to pay attention to iOS app development services, consider these regions for your target areas.

 When creating an app, these regional preferences are vital to the implementation of your monetization model.